obophenotype/CCN2/doc/CCN2_table_doc.md

 ### Notes on tooling:

-The NanoBot GUI curation tool will support Autocomplete on pairs of columns: cell_set_accession/cell_type name; ontology_term_id/ontology_term_name.
+The NanoBot GUI curation tool will support autocomplete on pairs of columns: cell_set_accession/cell_type name; ontology_term_id/ontology_term_name.
+The tool will be configurable to take the IDs and names of ontologies representing specific standard atlases.

+Multiple locations can be recorded as multiple rows with the same cell set accession.